Leyland Motors: 1970s

 The G-series cab was built in Bathgate and was available with several different names, such as Terrier, Clydesdale, and Reiver.
 After this cab was replaced the tooling was shipped to Turkey, where BMC's Turkish subsidiary built it as the "BMC Yavuz" and then as the "Fatih" (with Cummins engines) from 1986 until 1996.

 The Marathon was Leyland's answer to the booming "max cap" truck fad at the start of the 1970s.
 Imports such as the Volvo F88 and Scania 110/140 were selling very well in the UK thanks to the previously unheard of levels of driver comfort, reliability, quality and performance.

 Leyland had insufficient money for development of a complete new vehicle at the time, so designers were instructed to utilise as many existing in-house components as possible.
 It was perceived at the time that the resulting model would be a stopgap until the new T45 range was ready for production toward the latter half of the 1970s.

 The cab was a re-worked version of the "Ergomatic" tilt cab of 1965, heavily modified with different lower panels, raised height etc., and was available in day and sleeper cab form.
 Engines were decided from the outset to be in the higher power category to be competitive with rival vehicles.
 The only existing engine within the Leyland empire suitable for such an application (following the demise of the ill-fated fixed-head 500 series and AEC's underdeveloped and unreliable V8) was the AEC AV760 straight-six, which was turbocharged and designated as the TL12.
 Other engine options included a 200 bhp Leyland L11, as well as Cummins 10- and 14-litre engines at 250 and 330 bhp, respectively.

 Production began in 1973, and various shortcomings were noted, including below-par heating and ventilation, and pronounced cab roll.
 However, road testers of the time were very impressed by the truck's power and performance.
 In 1977, the redesigned "Marathon 2" was launched, an updated and revised vehicle that attempted to address some of the previous criticisms of the earlier vehicle.
 Relatively few Marathons of all types were sold before production ended in 1979 with the introduction of the T45 "roadtrain" range of vehicles.

 1980s

 Roadrunner

-This was Leyland's answer to the Ford cargo in the non-HGV 7.5-ton truck sector.
+This was Leyland's answer to the Ford Cargo in the non-HGV 7.5-ton truck sector.
 Launched in 1984, it utilised a Leyland 698 straight-six engine until 1986, when a 5.9 L Cummins was introduced.
 It was notable at the time for its low-level passenger side windscreen, featured as a safety aid to enable the driver to see the kerb, although this was removed on later models.
-The basic cab had a long service life, becoming later on the Leyland DAF 45.
+The basic cab had a long service life, being used later on the Leyland DAF 45.